Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 Actually, where is Korea?

-It’s often overlooked and lies in the shadows of it’s bigger, more powerful neighboring countries.
+It’s often overlooked and lies in the shadows of its bigger, more powerful neighboring countries.

-Korea intrigued me as it was so foreign.
-The benefits and salaries for English teachers in Korea are great and it’s easy to get a job in the country.
+The benefits and salaries for English teachers in Korea are great, and it’s easy to get a job in the country.

 After living in Korea for 14 months, here’s what I love about the country.